srggrigorov/pirate-island/README.md

   1. <span style = "color: #2A73C1">Blue</span> - speeds up your cannon shots.
   2. <span style="color: #C1452A">Red</span> - destroys all pirates on the island.

-## Todo Improvements

-- Player statistics are currently saved in PlayerPrefs for simplicity.
-For larger datasets, it is better to switch to JSON serialization.

 ## How to Play